smoke-hux/WasteTrackerkenya/replit.md

-# EcoCollect - Smart Waste Management Platform
+# YUGI - Smart Waste Management Platform

 ## Overview

-EcoCollect is a mobile-first web application that connects residents with waste collectors to enable efficient waste pickup and recycling services.
+YUGI is a mobile-first web application that connects residents with waste collectors to enable efficient waste pickup and recycling services.
 The platform features a dual-role system where residents can request waste pickups and collectors can manage their collection routes and jobs.

 ## System Architecture